tbgers/TBGs-SMF-Styles/README.md

-# Oxygen-SMF
+# Cobalt-SMF

-This is a port of the Oxygen style from FluxBB to a SMF theme.
+This is a port of the Cobalt style, part of the Modern Elements styles from FluxBB to a SMF theme.

-(this is actually a patch of ScratchStyle-SMF but whatever)